-The new rucksack layout has greatly improved the comfort and load distribution while carrying the harness.
-In flight the Verso 3 is the most comfortable sit up harness in the Gin Gliders range.
-The Verso 3 comes with a seat plate which allows for precise weight-shift and comfort for longer flights.
-The Verso 3 is our most versatile harness, suitable for pilots from the training hill to cross country and even hike and fly.
-The new geometry offers improved stability in the turn while also dampening out turbulence to give the pilot a more comfortable feeling.
+With a new geometry to distribute the load better between the front and back half of the seat plate the comfort has been imporved as well as stability.
+The Gingo Airlite 4 comes with a seat plate which allows for precise weight-shift and comfort for longer flights.
+The Gingo Airlite 4 is suitable for pilots from the training hill to cross country and even hike and fly.
+The geometry offers improved stability in the turn while also dampening out turbulence to give the pilot a more comfortable feeling.